octokit/octokit.net/docs/issues.md

 `RepositoryIssueRequest` extends `IssueRequest` and adds these options:

  - `Milestone` - use `*` for any issue in a milestone, "none" for issues not assigned to a milestone
- - `Assignee` - specify the GitHub username, or "none" for unassigned issues
+ - `Assignees` - specify the GitHub username(s), or "none" for unassigned issues
  - `Creator` - specify the GitHub username
  - `Mentioned` - specify the GitHub username